Precancels of Great Britain

 Number 50 was first introduced in May 1855 and according to G. Brumell, the number 50 was initially used by the 'Chief office of the London District' but by 1887 was in use by the Victoria Docks.

-Why did the last two get '50' in diamond (Chief Letter Carrier / Victoria Docks) rather than a T.O. cancel?
+Why did the last two get '50' in diamond rather than a T.O.1 cancel?
+Perhaps it was applied by an inspector if missed by the regular staff.

-Were the T.O. marks issued to other places to fulfil the same function as the '50' in diamond.
+Were the other T.O. marks issued to other places to fulfil the same function as the '50' in diamond by other inspectors ?

 This cover might give us a clue.